haskellfoundation/hs-opt-handbook.github.io/src/Preliminaries/how_to_use.rst

 should pick and choose which chapter to read next based on their needs because *The book assumes you have a problem that needs solving*.

-There are two general sections.
+There are two general sections; both are ordered from the least time consuming to most time consuming topics.
 The first section, Part 1, aids the developer in identifying performance issues in their own code.
-As such, this section is primarily concerned with measurement, observation, repeatability and testing.
-Part 1 also includes methods of *direct observation* such as inspecting and understanding the ``Core`` and ``Stg`` languages.
+Part 1 is primarily concerned with measurement, observation, repeatability and testing, but also includes methods of *direct observation* such as inspecting and understanding the ``Core`` and ``Stg`` languages.

 The second section, Part 2, aids the developer in optimizing their code.
 It is ordered from the easiest methods, such as choosing the right libraries; to the hardest methods, such as exploiting ``backpack`` for fine-grained :term:`Unboxed` data types or exploiting :term:`Levity Polymorphism` to control the runtime representation of a data type.

 Goals
 -----